scrapli/scrapli_netconf/docs/api_docs/driver/base_driver.md

                 channel inputs (string and xml)

         Raises:
-            CapabilityNotSupported: if `validate` capability does not exist
+            CapabilityNotSupported: if 'validate' capability does not exist

         """
-        self.logger.debug("Building payload for `validate` operation.")
+        self.logger.debug("Building payload for 'validate' operation.")

         if not any(
             cap in self.server_capabilities